VCityTeam/UD-SV/UD-Doc/LessonsLearned/WorkingWithLyonOpenData/Readme.md

 Consider the following building of the 2012 vintage:
 ![VintagesFusionAndSubdivision 2012](VintagesFusionAndSubdivision/VintagesFusionAndSubdivision-2012_3D_part_1.png)

-The central part of the this building becomes the following building (notice that a piece located at the extreme west of the building is missing):
+The central part of the this building becomes the following building of the 2015 vintage (notice that a piece located at the extreme west of the building is missing):
 ![VintagesFusionAndSubdivision 2015 1](VintagesFusionAndSubdivision/VintagesFusionAndSubdivision-2015_3D_part_1.png)

 The "missing" sub-building gets regrouped with another building as illustrated here (2015 vintage):